dgkim5360/dgkim5360.github.io/_posts/2017-06-05-install-redis-ubuntu-16-04.md

 somevalue
 ```

-## get it from the official repository
+## Get it from the official repository

 It is always safer and simpler to install something from the official repository.